PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/SupervisedAndUnsupervisedLearning.md

 :pencil: Q6.
 Do you agree with the statement that machine learning is an art?
 Please justify your answer.<br>

-> While distinguishing between images of cats and dogs may seem trivially easy for a human and you may be wondering why even bother, developing a machine learning algorithm to do this is a pretty difficult task.
+> While distinguishing between images of cats and dogs may seem trivially easy for a human, and you may be wondering why even bother, but developing a machine learning algorithm to do this is a pretty difficult task.
 Here's an example of a state of the art machine learning algorithm that can distinguish between images of cats and dogs with a very high accuracy.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nq7_ZYJPWf0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>